Virtualization Vs. Cloud Computing – A Glance at Comparison and Collaboration

-Thus, Virtualization minimizes the need for multiple servers enabling easy server maintenance and ensuring better usage of existing server’s capacity than in case of a non-virtualized server, which is called ‘Server Virtualization’.
+Thus, Virtualization minimizes the need for multiple servers enabling easy server maintenance and ensuring better usage of existing server’s capacity unlike a non-virtualized server, which is called ‘Server Virtualization’.

 By creating several virtual environments called Virtual Machines (VM) from a single physical server, Virtualization enables firms to run their operating systems on all these individual VMs minimizing their server maintenance costs.

-Similarly, Storage Virtualization enables a full-fledged utilization of the available hardware resources, 20-80 percent more than the non-virtualization hardware, by joining all the computing resources belonging to various storage devices into a single and shared virtual storage repository that is remains accessible to multiple users over the network.
+Similarly, Storage Virtualization enables a full-fledged utilization of the available hardware resources, 20-80 percent more than the non-virtualization hardware.
+It does so by joining all the computing resources belonging to various storage devices into a single and shared virtual storage repository accessible to multiple users over the network.

 This way, Virtualization works better for small firms in minimizing their expenditure and helping them address challenges with regard to servers and storage devices.